Chapter 4: Stealing to Survive

 "Good, then we'll leave out in the morning while the others are still sleeping."
 Gina stood up and returned Kira's smile.
 In her mind's eye, she was already coming up with ways to put her new friend to work.

-Kira wandered through the newly opened mall as if looking for someone; quickly ducking into a couple of stores before she finally collided with a middle-aged woman that was loaded down with packages along with a large and heavy purse.
+Kira wandered through the newly opened mall as if looking for someone; quickly ducking into a couple of stores before she finally collided with a middle-aged woman who was loaded down with packages along with a large and heavy purse.
 When Kira bumped her, the woman's bags went flying to the ground in different directions and created a complete mess in the walkway in front of the small store that she'd just come out of.
 Kira then dropped to the ground as if she'd fallen when she ran into the lady and began to whimper about being lost and wanting to find her mother.

 "Calm down, Child.
 I'll help you find her."
 The older woman began to try to comfort the seemingly distraught young girl as she went on to tell of how she had been shopping with her mother and had stopped to look in a store window only to look up to find her mother missing.